joshcanhelp/josh-to-11/input/symlinked/posts/2022/2022-03-07-engineering-velocity-from-the-bottom-up.md

 title: "Engineering Velocity from the Bottom Up"
 featured_img: /_images/2022/gt40-engine-THUMB.jpg
 excerpt: "When I look to increase my velocity, I&#39;m trying to deliver more work I'm proud of without burning out.
 I want to get the most out of my time and maximize the parts of the job that I enjoy.
 Here's how."
-tags: ["Team Dynamics", "Software Engineering", ]
+tags: ["Team Dynamics", "Software Engineering", "Portfolio"]
 permalink: engineering-velocity/index.html
 hn_link: https://news.ycombinator.com/item?id=30602432
 ---